Need to increase site traffic and bored of the same advice? Try these 5 underrated tips and see where they take you.

 But if the user was more specific with the keyword “bobby pin hair clip”, it would let you know they’re searching to buy some or see how to style them in their hair.
 By taking the time to understand the user’s intent, and in this case, create content with such targeted keywords, you will ultimately drive more clicks to your site.

-Tools like Google’s Keyword Planner are also essential for researching and uncovering data about keywords before you add them to your campaigns.
+Tools like Google’s Keyword Planner and SEMRush are also essential for researching and uncovering data about keywords before you add them to your campaigns.
 Use them to find advanced metrics such as suggested bid prices, related keywords and projected impressions rather than just search volume, and watch the quality of your traffic soar.

 Want to discover more?
 Here are 18 of the best keyword tools and tips.

 This relates to the websites you want your content to appear on, journalists who can place your content and people who write for existing websites.
 If you think of it more as a personal challenge to find places that would be interested in what you have to offer, rather than a time-consuming task, it will immediately become a whole lot easier.